Adults need seven to eight

 - Make your bedroom dark, quiet, and comfortably cool.

-- If you can’t go to sleep, get up and go to another room to lie down, read or relax.
+- When you can’t go to sleep, get up and go to another room to lie down, read or relax.

-- Avoid caffeine, which is most often found in coffee, tea, soft drinks or diet pills.
+- Avoid caffeine, which is most often found in coffee, tea, soft drinks and diet pills.

 - Avoid chocolate, alcohol or tobacco before bed.